Easy Vegetable Recipes is a new category on this website.

 Delicious, healthy soup made within 45 minutes including prep time

-Vegetables can be cooked quickly by boiling, frying, grilling, baking, roasting and steaming.
-The best way to retain your vitamins is to steam them.
+Most vegetables can be cooked quickly by boiling, frying, grilling, baking, roasting and steaming.

 When they are boiled at a high temperature they loose water soluble vitamins like Vitamin B and C.